Programs and Initiatives

 - "Navigating Departmental Politics" for search committee members, offered by Michigan Players from CRTL, University of Michigan, December 11, 2014

-- “Leveraging Difference to Advance RIT“ for the Academic Senators and guests, with expert collaborator Linda Manning, Ph.
-D.
+- "Leveraging Difference to Advance RIT" for Department Head, Chairs, and Directors, Overview, with expert collaborator Linda Manning, Ph.
+D., February 6, 2015

-- “Leveraging Difference to Advance RIT“ for a Provost's Town Hall Session for faculty and staff, February 20, 2015, Overview, with expert collaborator Linda Manning, Ph.
-D.
+- "Leveraging Difference to Advance RIT" for a Provost's Town Hall Session for faculty and staff, Overview, with expert collaborator Linda Manning, Ph.
+D., February 20, 2015

 Photos from Michigan Players event on 2/28/18-3/1/18